erolkuluslu/journey_of_ila_portal/README.md

 }
 ```

-•	Custom Text Style: To maintain consistency between the app and the website, we created a custom text style:
+- **Custom Text Style:** To maintain consistency between the app and the website, we created a custom text style:

 ```dart
 import 'package:flutter/material.dart';